awslabs/data-on-eks/gen-ai/inference/vllm-llama3.1-405b-trn1/README.md

 Deploy the Llama 3.1 405B model on your EKS cluster using the provided Kubernetes YAML file:

+> **Note:**
+> Please note that this deployment can take up to 20 minutes to compile and load the model across 4 nodes.

     kubectl apply -f  llama3-405b-vllm-lws-deployment.yaml